 I usually get access to all of these lounges courtesy of my oneworld status but I can still see times when being allowed to pay to get in may be very useful….specifically when I’m traveling with Joanna and MJ.

-My oneworld status only allows me to bring one guest into a lounge so unless we’re all traveling in Business Class we usually have to find a Priority Pass lounge that we can all access courtesy of my Amex Platinum Card and my Chase Sapphire Reserve card…but not all airports have particularly good Priority Pass lounges.
+My oneworld status only allows me to bring one guest into a lounge so unless we’re all traveling in Business Class we usually have to find a Priority Pass lounge that we can all access courtesy of my Platinum Card® from American Express and my Chase Sapphire Reserve card…but not all airports have particularly good Priority Pass lounges.

 LAX, in particular, has some poor Priority Pass lounge options in the Tom Bradley Terminal and we’re almost always passing through LAX (as a family) when the Qantas First Class lounge is nearly empty….and that makes the option of buying lounge access quite interesting.